Communist Party of Greece: Foreign policy

 The KKE takes a hard Eurosceptic stance.
 It advocates Greek patriotism alongside proletarian internationalism and considers it its patriotic duty to oppose Greece's EU membership.
 Furthermore, the KKE is absolutely opposed to Greece remaining in NATO.
 It argues that Greece is a dependent country, attacking the Greek ruling class for "putting foreign interests above national ones and surrendering national sovereignty by fostering the cosmopolitanism of capital, taking on the role of the flag bearer for NATO, the USA, the EU and playing the role of NATO’s salesman."
 The party argues that NATO serves the interests of "murderous states such as Israel and Saudi Arabia"; KKE demands the "closure of all foreign military bases in Greece [and] return of the Greek military forces involved in missions outside its borders."

 The party considers the United States, the European Union, and Japan to be imperialist powers.
 The party is also critical of China, accusing it of "predominance of capitalist relations of production" and "assimilation into the imperialist system".
 It proposes a theory of an "imperialist pyramid", according to which the imperialist system had evolved to make even non-imperialist states interdependent on them, making all capitalist states a part of the imperalist pyramid.
 However, within the pyramid there exist contradictions and unequal relations which make it possible for the party to outline a 'hierarchy' of imperialism.
-It considers the United States to be the dominant imperialist power "at the top" of the pyramid, while countries such as China, Russia, Türkiye and Greece are seen as "2nd- and 3rd-tier imperialists".
+It considers the United States to be the dominant imperialist power "at the top" of the pyramid, while countries such as China, Russia, Turkey and Greece are seen as "2nd- and 3rd-tier imperialists".
 The KKE also believes that the Chinese Communist Party has lost its revolutionary elements, although both parties still maintain bilateral relations with each other.
 The party does not take a position on Vietnam and Laos, countries that implemented reforms similar to those of China.

 In 2022, the KKE condemned "the imperialist war in Ukraine" by issuing an appeal, which was also signed by communist parties in Spain (PCTE), Turkey (TKP), and Mexico (PCM).
 The KKE has condemned Russia's actions, stating that "the murders of civilians is the most atrocious and barbarous picture of the imperialistic wars from whenever it comes from wherever they take place, either now in Ukraine due to the Russian invasion or in the past in Yugoslavia, Iraq, Syria and elsewhere with the responsibility of USA and NATO."